thisisevilevil/evilevil365/_posts/2025-01-13-Troubleshoot-featureupdate-Setupdiag.md

 >Note: If no feature update logs is found by the tool, nothing will be output to the featureupdateissues folder

 There is a lot of nuances to troubleshooting feature update failures, but if a any known signature of a known feature update failure is located by setupdiag, you will be able to clearly see it in the .xml file that it generates next to the Logs.zip file.
-Here are is a simple real world examples from one of my customers which I have recently assisted:
+Here are a simple real world examples from one of my customers which I have recently assisted:

 ```XML
  <LogErrorLine>2025-01-08 14:32:26, Error                 MOUPG  CSetupManager::ExecuteInstallMode(1096): Result = 0xC190020E</LogErrorLine>